mia-platform/documentation/docs/release-notes/roadmap.md

 Listed below you find which product features will be released in the following months.
 Our Product is constantly evolving and every week we release new features, so it is possible that this list may not be always up-to-date.
-On this page we keep you aligned on the most important issues
+On this page we keep you aligned on the most important issues:

 * **Mia-Platform Control Plane**
-    * Providers management
+    * Self User Registration
-    * Full users lifecycle and groups management
+    * Providers Management in Console
-    * Company license visualization
+    * Runtime k8s resources visualization in Console
-    * Management & support of GitOps tools and configurations
+    * Managing Groups & m2m authentication in Console
-    * Revision of Homepage navigation
+    * Revision of Console HomePage & Navigation
-    * Dynamic sidebar navigation in Design Area
+    * Managing Vault Environment Variables in Console
-    * Extension of K8s resources visibility on Runtime Area (Deployments, Service, Cronjob, Job)
+    * Licenses Management

 * **Integration Features**:
     * Support GitHub actions